AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataviews_new_dialog"
 >title="Selected data views"
 >abstract="You have modified the selected data views for this configuration.
 The selected data views will be updated to include Content Analytics metrics and dimensions.
-These metrics and dimensions will be removed from previous selected data views that are no longer selected.<br/><br/>If a different connection is associated with the selected data views then the connection will be updated to include Content Analytics datasets.
+These metrics and dimensions will be removed from previous selected data views that are no longer selected.<br/><br/>If a different connection is associated with the selected data views, then the connection will be updated to include Content Analytics datasets.
 The Content Analytics datasets are not removed from the originally selected connection.<br/><br/>All selected data views inherit the channels that are part of this configuration."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataviews_change_dialog"